Our journey is at a standstill with nowhere to go,

 Welcome to the 21st century, will you succeed?

-It’s all about what’s financially best and not what’s best for his needs.
+It’s all about what’s financially best and not what’s best for their needs.

 Anyone would think that autism is a new thing, the way I’m made to feel,